glutanimate/review-heatmap/docs/description.md

 **DOCUMENTATION**

-The use of this add-on is documented in the [official Wiki](https://github.com/Glutanimate/review-heatmap/wiki) and a [series of video tutorials on YouTube](https://www.youtube.com/playlist?list=PL3MozITKTz5Y9owI163AJMYqKwhFrTKcT).
+The use of this add-on is documented in the [official Wiki](https://github.com/Glutanimate/review-heatmap/wiki) and the YouTube videos linked to above.

-If you are planning on using this add-on with AnkiMobile / AnkiDroid / AnkiWeb you should also read through [this section on the card introduction order on mobile clients](https://github.com/glutanimate/review-heatmap/wiki/Troubleshooting#wrong-card-introduction-order-on-ankimobileankidroidankiweb).

 **HELP**

 Please check out the [Troubleshooting section](https://github.com/Glutanimate/review-heatmap/wiki/Troubleshooting) in the Wiki if you are experiencing issues with the add-on.
 Bug reports and suggestions are always welcome, but it might take me a while to get to them. **Please do not post bug reports in the review section**, as I will not be able to help you or reply.
 Instead, please use the [official support thread](https://anki.tenderapp.com/discussions/add-ons/8707-review-heatmap-official-thread) (no registration necessary!).

 **CREDITS AND LICENSE**

 *Copyright (c) 2016-2017 [Aristotelis P.](https://github.com/Glutanimate)*

 Inspired by GitHub's contribution calendar and *Forecast graph on Overview page* by Steve AW.
 Ships with the following javascript libraries:

 - d3.js (v3.5.17), (c) Mike Bostock, BSD license
 - cal-heatmap (v3.6.2), (c) Wan Qi Chen, MIT license